boostorg/leaf/doc/whitepaper.md

 In LEAF, error objects are allocated using automatic duration, stored in a `std::tuple` in the scope of `leaf::handle_all`.
 The arguments of the `std::tuple` template are automatically deduced from the types of the arguments of the error-handling lambdas passed to `leaf::handle_all`.
 If the user attempts to communicate error objects of any other type, these objects are discarded, since no error handler can make any use of them.

 The `leaf::result<T>` template can be used as a return value for functions that may fail to produce a `T`.
-In case of an error, the returned object transports only an integer serial number of the failure, while actual error objects are immediately moved into the matching storage available in the scope of an error-handling function (e.g. `handle_all`) found in the call stack.
+It carries the [*failure flag*](#the-semantics-of-a-failure) and, in case it is set, an integer serial number of the failure, while actual error objects are immediately moved into the matching storage reserved in the scope of an error-handling function (e.g. `handle_all`) found in the call stack.

 ## Exception-safety vs. failure-safety